marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 e) Not registered
 -------------------

+If a participants tries to participate in a LIONESS experiment by navigating to a stage in the experiment without being registered he or she is informed about that.

 .. warning:: You are currently not logged in.
 You cannot participate in the HIT.

+Entrance to an experiment is only possible via the first stage where participants are registered.

 f) Time out
 -------------